Baby Formula Guide: Types & Best Tips To Choose The Right Feed Formula

-- - Investing in an electrical bottle steriliser that can sterilise multiple bottles together is a smart choice if your baby will consume formula feed regularly.
-This will save time for sterilising each bottle individually on a gas stove.
+- - Investing in an electrical bottle sterilizer that can sterilize multiple bottles together is a smart choice if your baby will consume formula feed regularly.
+This will save time for sterilizing each bottle individually on a gas stove.

 - - A metal or glass bottle is safer to use and more hygienic than plastic bottles.

 - - Make sure your hands are clean and dry before you prepare a bottle of formula feed for your baby.

 - - If you have prepared extra unused formula, store it in the refrigerator.
 The prepared formula can be used any time within 24 hours.
 If it is unused for more than 24 hours, discard the formula and prepare a fresh batch.

 You might need to change your baby's formula brand or type if there is an allergic reaction, suitability issue or digestion issue that a particular brand or type of formula is causing for your baby.
 For example, if your baby experiences a rash on the skin, diarrhea, weakness or forceful vomiting that is not just spit or throwing up after the feed, you need to consult your doctor.
 This might indicate that your baby needs a different brand of formula feed.

 Also, as your baby grows, the nutritional needs of your baby changes with age and weight.
 Therefore, you need to graduate your baby to the following formula as recommended by their pediatrician.

 Common Questions Parents Ask